corelight/Corelight-Ansible-Roles/README.md

     fleet_ip:
 ```

-## Included Example Playbooks
+## Included Playbooks

 - The corelight.yml playbook will include both the corelight-software-sensor and corelight-suricata-update roles.
 If you have software sensors in your inventory, this is the recommended playbook to run.
-- The sw-sensor.yml playbook will only include the corelight-software-sensor role.
+- The sw-sensor-install.yml playbook will include the corelight-software-sensor role.
+It will install and configure the Software Sensor.
-- The sw-sensor_update_only.yml playbook will only update the Software Sensor config.
+- The sw-sensor-update.yml playbook will also include the corelight-software-sensor role.
+However, it will only update the Software Sensor config.
 It will not install anything.
-- The suricata-update.yml playbook will only include the corelight-suricata-update role.
+- The suricata-update-config-run.yml playbook will include the corelight-suricata-update role.
+It will install, configure and run Suricata-update.
-- The suricata-update-cron-play.yml will only run Suricata-update.
+- The suricata-update-run.yml will only run Suricata-update.
 It will not install anything or modify Suricata-update sources.

-### Example corelight.yml playbook
+### corelight.yml playbook

 ```yaml
 ---